 There was a time when I practiced yoga or pilates daily.
 When I stopped, I excused it as being a physical problem.
 I have had painful tendonitis in both wrists since I was a senior in high school.
 Many positions, like downward or upward dog, chaturanga, are really hard on my wrists.
 This is a legitimate excuse and for a time I was practicing on my own, avoiding most of your basic poses that involve pressure on a flexed wrist.

-When I was pregnant with Aidan I tried doing yoga for a while.
+When I was pregnant with Liam I tried doing yoga for a while.
 Then I became so big that I couldn’t bend far enough past my giant belly to get a decent stretch.
 Another valid excuse.
 But when it comes down it, again, XN didn’t want me to.
 “You’re so distracting.”
 “We don’t have time for this.”
 “Why don’t you want to spend time with me?”
 Sound familiar?
-At some point, we’re going to come across something that sucks about my life or my past that he had nothing to do with, but for now this is what’s real.
+At some point, we’re going to come across something that sucks about my life or my past that he had nothing to do with, but for now, this is what’s real.

-I have been suffering with chronic pain for well over a year now.
+I have been suffering from chronic pain for well over a year now.
 After many doctor’s visits, I found a chiropractor who took me seriously and sent me in for an MRI.
 We were certain we’d find a slipped disc or herniation, but nothing.
 I was crushed.
 I am in pain and no one believed me and then the MRI was negative.
 What is wrong with me?!?!
 Believing me, he sent me to “the best diagnostician in New Jersey.”
 I was skeptical of the accolade.
 I have never felt so cared for and listened to in a medical office.
-The guy spent and hour and a half with me!
+The guy spent an hour and a half with me!
 AN HOUR AND A HALF!
 At the end of our time he had a laundry list of diagnoses:

 - Leg length discrepancy